jacksegal/google-compute-snapshot/README.md

     auto_snapshot=true

+Use -T for a more flexible way to specify the disks to snapshot.
+    Usage: ./gcloud-compute-snapshot.sh [-T <gcloud_filter_expression>]

+    Options:

+       -T    Only back up disks returned from querying with this filter.
+Uses gcloud filter expressions" If both -t and -T are used, both terms are joined by the operator AND"

+Example: ./gcloud-compute-snapshot.sh -t auto_snapshot -T "sizeGb = 10 AND name: ubuntu".
+Attached disks matching this expression will be snapshotted

+    --format="labels.auto_snapshot=true AND sizeGb = 10 AND name: ubuntu"

 This also allows you to bake snapshotting into your Google images by setting a cron job with a label on every image you create, and then you can set a label on the volumes you want to snapshot in your infrastructure management tool (Terraform) to selectively snapshot them.